alphagov/govuk-developer-docs/source/manual/dns.html.md

 Changes should be deployed for each provider (AWS & Google) separately, first run a "plan" action, and when you're happy with the changes, run "apply".

-Within the Jenkins job, select the provider, zone & action.
+Within the Jenkins job (under "Configure"), select the provider, zone & action.
 Once build is complete, examine the logs before progressing to the next stage (Apply).

 > **Note**
 >
 > - Due to the Terraform state being held in an S3 bucket, you
-> will require access to the GOVUK AWS "production" account to roll changes for
+> will require access to the GOV.UK AWS "production" account to roll changes for
 > both Amazon and Google.
 > - The order in which you deploy to providers is not important.
 > - You will not require credentials for Google Cloud.
 These credentials are stored